FelipeRamosOliveira/Portfolio/README.md

 ***Note <sup>2</sup> :** Clicking on a hyperlink (in blue) will redirect you to specific parts of this repository*

+The purpose of this repository is to present applications of different programming languages in problems of optimization, data science , data pipelines and machine learning.

 # Summary

 <!--...........................................-->